OpenBoon/OpenBoon/README.md

 ## Intellij IDEA Debug Server Setup (Optional)

 If you are using IDEA for development there are built-in tools for running the servers that all for adding breakpoints throughout the code as well as a myriad other useful tools.
-This section will walk you through setting up the debugging server and setting your first breakpoint.

-### Create A New Configuration.
+Instructions for setup can be found [here](https://wiki.zorroa.com/display/TECH/Intellij+IDEA+Debug+Server+Setup).